rontarrant/gtkDcoding/docs/_posts/2019-06-18-0045-split-a-window-into-panes.md

 	- the child `Widget`,
 	- a `bool` to determine whether or not the child will expand when the divider handle is moved away from it, and
 	- another `bool` to control whether or not the child `Widget` will shrink when the handle is moved toward it.
-- when you move the divider handle in the first example, each image slides out of the way as the handle is moved toward it, but…
+- when you move the divider handle in the first example, each image slides out of the way as the handle is moved toward it, but...
 - in the second example, only the guitar bridge image moves.

 Note also that even though the panes expand or contract as you move the handle, the `Image`s aren’t resizing.
 So, it’s just the panes that change size, not their contents.